jsau-/http-sentry/README.md

 A quick and dirty script for asserting a set of HTTP requests resolve with expected status codes, plaintext content, or match a regex.

+*NOTE:* This repository will likely not be actively maintained or updated.
+This is just a release of something knocked up for a personal project.

 ## Running

 `python3 http_sentry.py <config_file_path>`